Wielersportbond-NTFU/NTFU-LedenCheck/README.md

 {membernr}: The member number to be validated.
 Range is 200.000 ~ 1.000.000\
 {postalcode}: A Dutch postal code.
 Use '0' if not available.\
-{birthdate}: A birthdate in 'dd-mm-yyyy format'.
+{birthdate}: A birthdate in 'dd-mm-yyyy' format.
 Use '0' if not available.

 # Testing